 The Web has made it easier for designers to hone and elevate their craft.
 It has also created a new set of standards and challenges that must be overcome to successfully finish a project.
 UX designers like Mike Towber ensure that our experiences while visiting different sites and apps are smooth and user friendly.
-Webby Connect caught up with Mike, a UX designer at Rdio, to discuss his job, his process, his favorite digital tools, and what makes for a successful user experience.
+Webby Connect caught up with Mike, former UX designer at Rdio and current Product Design Manager at Stripe, to discuss his job, his process, his favorite digital tools, and what makes for a successful user experience.

 How do you explain your job to a layperson?

 Here’s how I explain it to my mom: Before an app gets designed and built, there’s a lot of thought and work that goes into deciding what goes where, how the app responds to your actions, how you move through the app, et cetera.
 Someone should be looking out for your priorities and interests as a user and be responsible for understanding the situation you’re in before, during, and after you use the app.
 Hey, that’s me!

 What’s your creative process?

 I used to feel guilty that my process doesn’t start with pen and paper — but you know what, I think that’s OK.
 That’s just not how my brain works.
 I talk to folks until I understand the ins and outs of a problem well and then jump straight into wireframing.
 Talking to people early and often quickly reveals oodles of little and big things that haven’t been solved well.
 As soon as there's a rough idea (and hopefully a prototype) of the user journey put together, it’s time for more conversations.
 I revise the hell out of those wireframes and repeat the process until I can explain things elegantly and completely.